 It became fully operational for a pre-season friendly with Blackburn Rovers.

-The extensive ground redevelopment spread over 5 years had given Bradford City a 25,000 capacity stadium for the Premiership.
+The extensive ground redevelopment spread over 5 years had given Bradford City a 25,000 capacity stadium.

 While the stadium is commonly known throughout the game as Valley Parade, its official title is the Northern Commercials Stadium following a welcome sponsorship agreement.